xixogo5105/uiptv/GUIDE.md

 ### Updates & About
 - **About Page**: Provides version information and credits.
 - **Check for Updates**: You can manually check for new versions of UIPTV from the About page.
-The application will notify you if a newer release is available on GitHub.
+The application will notify you if a newer release is available on GitHub and show release notes in the custom update dialog.

 ---